ConvergenceDA/visdom-web/README.md

 ### Who do I talk to? ###

-* Contact sborgeson@stanford.edu with questions, comments or contributions.
+* Contact sam@convergenceda.com with questions, comments or contributions.